gderosa/onboard/README.md

 It should work on other distros too, altough untested and with no automated deployment provided.

-## Copying

-Except where otherwise stated, this work is
-Copyright 2009-2019
-Guido De Rosa <guido.derosa at vemarsas.it> and Antonello Ventre <antonello.ventre at vemarsas.it> .

-License: GPLv2

-Artworks from various sources are included.
-See public/*/* for details and Copyright info.

 ## Multiple choices (in the ReST/HTTP sense)

 For any web page, you may change `.html` extension into `.json to